andrewrichardson701/Stockbase/README.md

 - Admin page now has a "Session Management" section to kill any inactive or suspicious sessions.
 - Admin sections moved around to be more logical
 - Changelog page now has onclicks to show a hidden row with the table data for the record_id
 - Some table formatting changes to the move hidden rows.
-These are now centered.
+These are now centered

 </details>
 <details>